European-XFEL/DAMNIT/docs/backend.md

   instance = MyGroup("Group")
   ```

-### Composition (Nesting Groups)
+### Relating Groups
-You can build more complex structures by nesting `Group` instances inside other
+You can create more complex analysis pipelines by relating groups to each
-groups.
-This allows you to compose small, focused analysis components into a
-larger, hierarchical system.
+other.
+DAMNIT supports two patterns for this:
+- Nesting `Group`s for building self-contained, hierarchical components
+- Linking `Group`s for connecting independent components.

+**Nesting (composition):**

+By adding `Group` instances as attributes of your `Group`, you create a tight,
+hierarchical relationship, as if the inner group is a sub-component of the outer
+one.
+This is useful for building a complex object out of smaller, dedicated
+parts.

 ```python
 @Group(title="DET")